Lambda Pi Eta – COMS Honor Society

 What is Lambda Pi Eta?
-It is the National Communication Association’s Honor Society for undergraduate majors and minors in communication as well as select graduate students, and it represents what Aristotle described in Rhetoric as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion and Ethos (Eta) defined as character credibility and ethics.
+It is the National Communication Association’s honor society for undergraduate majors and minors in communication as well as select graduate students.
+It represents what Aristotle described in rhetoric as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion and Ethos (Eta) defined as character credibility and ethics.
 Lambda Pi Eta follows six goals that exemplify the three ingredients of persuasion:

 Eligibility requirements for induction are:

 - Minimum of 60 hours of overall college credit

 - Minimum of 12 hours of credit in communication courses (excluding COMS 100)

 - Minimum of a 3.0 overall university GPA

 - Minimum of a 3.25 COMS department GPA (must be emphasis declared major to be eligible)

 - Student should not be enrolled in the final semester of her or his undergraduate work